kamicodaxe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword: prints lines with pattern root in /etc/passwd
 14-findthatword: counts lines with root pattern in /etc/passwd
 16-whatsnext: prints 3 lines next to root in /etc/passwd
+17-hidethisword: prints all lines not including bin in /etc/passwd